 So many amazing moments, such a fun wedding and I loved every minute of it.
 It was a real privilege to be a part of this wedding at Thames Rowing Club, and even more amazing that both Rock My Wedding and English Wedding both featured this wedding on their blog.

 I hope you have enjoyed this gorgeous Putney riverside wedding at Thames Rowing Club.
-For more fabulous city weddings check out the City Weddings category on my blog.
+For more fabulous city weddings check out my portfolio of City Wedding photography and London wedding photography.